paul-caron/terminal_bmp/README.md

 No compression.

 Works also only in Linux.
-Doesnt work on Windows, it needs a terminal that supports ANSI eacape sequences.
+Doesnt work on Windows, it needs a terminal that supports ANSI escape sequences.

 # compile
 ``` sh